Join the Aphantasia Community and Thrive 🧠

 • A mummified newt alongside a plastic version

-• An old wall can opener and glass Bovril jar found in an abandoned pond
+• An old wall can opener and a glass Bovril jar were found in an abandoned pond.

-When I’m stuck and lack ideas I go to my treasure troves.
-I pair things that don’t belong together to see if it sparks a new thought, I jot down thoughts in words and make mind maps to see where they take me.
+I go to my treasure troves when I’m stuck and lacking ideas.
+I pair things that don’t belong together to see if it sparks a new thought.
+I jot down thoughts in words and make mind maps to see where they take me.

 So, to the next step: how to turn these ideas into a reality?

-Because I need to see things in the real world rather than in my imagination I work best when I can work in stages.
-I cannot draw my ideas or what I want to create, nor can I visualise the end product in any detail, so I work one step at a time.
-This approach allows me to see what works; ‘this looks right, that doesn’t.’
-I make scale mock-ups, collage images, create mood boards, so I can literally see.
-These strategies help whether I’m designing a room, making a ceramic or writing a story – by seeing something take shape before my eyes I can inch closer to turning my idea into a reality.
+Because I need to see things in the real world rather than in my imagination, I work best when I can work in stages.
+I cannot draw my ideas or what I want to create nor visualise the end product in any detail, so I work one step at a time.
+This approach lets me see what works; ‘this looks right, that doesn’t.’
+I make scale mock-ups, collage images, and create mood boards, so I can literally see.
+These strategies help whether I’m designing a room, making ceramic or writing a story.
+By seeing something take shape before my eyes, I can inch closer to turning my idea into a reality.

-The Japanese aesthetic of wabi-sabi embraces ‘the imperfect, impermanent or incomplete’.
+The Japanese aesthetic of wabi-sabi embraces ‘the imperfect, impermanent or incomplete.’
 It is a philosophy that appreciates the beauty of aged and used objects, asymmetry and the natural.
 Kintsugi is a related concept where imperfection, the broken and the blemished, are marks of life.
-They are part of the history of the object and to be celebrated.
+They are part of the object’s history and are to be celebrated.
 Broken ceramics are traditionally mended with gold inlay to draw attention to the beauty of the flaw.

-At art college, a tutor said that cracks and breaks in ceramics during the firing process are ‘gifts from the kiln gods’.
-When things go wrong in my artwork or writing I take it as a creative challenge.
+At art college, a tutor said that cracks and breaks in ceramics during the firing process are ‘gifts from the kiln gods.’
+I take it as a creative challenge when things go wrong in my artwork or writing.
 How can I spark off from this in a new way?
 Can I take things in a different direction?